COMPANY

 Patreon

-Patreon operates in the E-commerce Platform segment.
+Patreon operates in the B2C Consumer App / Platform segment.

 This page supports entity resolution, disambiguation, and retrieval stabilization in AI search and answer systems.